crstffr/crstffr-mask-devices/core-firmware/README.md

 Download and install the latest version from: http://gnuwin32.sourceforge.net/packages/make.htm

 #### 3. Device Firmware Upgrade Utilities
-Install dfu-util.
+Install dfu-util 0.7.
 Mac users can install dfu-util with [Homebrew](http://brew.sh/) or [Macports](http://www.macports.org), Linux users may find it in their package manager, and everyone can get it from http://dfu-util.gnumonks.org/index.html

 #### 4. Zatig
 In order for the Core to show up on the dfu list, you need to replace the USB driver with a utility called [Zadig](http://zadig.akeo.ie/).
-Here is a [tutorial](https://github.com/pbatard/libwdi/wiki/Zadig) on using it.
+Here is a [tutorial](https://community.spark.io/t/tutorial-installing-dfu-driver-on-windows/3518) on using it.
 This is only required for Windows users.

 #### 5. Git